stellar-deprecated/docs/learn/concepts/federation.md

 The federation URL specified in your stellar.toml file should accept an HTTP GET request and issue responses of the form detailed below.

-Instead of building your own server you can use [`federation`](https://github.com/stellar/federation) server built by Stellar.
+Instead of building your own server you can use the [`federation server`](https://github.com/stellar/federation) built by StellarOrg.
+This software is still in alpha and is not ready for production.

 ## Federation Requests
 You can use the federation endpoint to look up an account id if you have a stellar address.
 You can also do reverse federation and look up a stellar addresses from account ids or transaction ids.
 This is useful to see who has sent you a payment.